Top 10 IT Best Practices To Adopt Right Now

 by

 Welcome to the top 10 IT best practices to adopt right now.
-This simple, non-technical “listicle” (slightly updated since December of 2021) covers some of the most valuable technology tips we can assemble into a five-minute read.
+This simple, non-technical “listicle” (updated annually) covers some of the most valuable technology tips we can assemble into a five-minute read.
 Some of the recommendations are a little obvious.
-However, the trick is to combine each bit of advice into one unified and repeatable process.
+However, the trick is to combine each bit of evergreen advice into a unified and repeatable process.

 IT Best Practice #1 – Embrace Strategy

-A strategy is the best foundation for creating IT systems that align with your business goals.
+A strategy is the best foundation for creating IT systems and security solutions that align with your business goals.

 Does your 5-year business plan inform your IT?

 If not, it’s time to establish a Technology Planning Committee to integrate the two.
-And institute planning, collaboration, tracking, and accountability across each functional area or department of your organization.
+And institute policies, planning, procedures, collaboration, tracking, and accountability across each functional area or department of your organization.
+Repeating what you’ve always done without a strategic blueprint and team buy-in is risky.

 Learn More: Missing the Strategy Piece?